Are you searching for something to do and somewhere to go this summer? These are the best places to visit in the USA in July!

 Get deeper into nature in one of the hiking destinations like Stowe Pinnacle, with beautiful biking and hiking trails into the hills.

 From summer activities, everyone will love brewery hopping in Burlington.
-Magic Hat is a staple of the Vermont brewery scene from all available local craft beer venues.
+Magic Hat is a staple of the Vermont brewery scene at all available local craft beer venues.

 Average temperatures and precipitation: highs of 90F (32C) and lows of 59F (21C); 8 days of rain